Nightwatch monitoring for Laravel

 The default health check path is

-for most applications and /up
+/ for most applications and /up for Statamic applications.

 What Nightwatch monitors